 Rouen Cathedral – France

 Another great thing about this cathedral is that it’s totally free to enter and you can spend as long as you want wandering around and exploring the beauty on offer.
-The cathedral is the centrepiece of the old town of Rouen and you can either start or end your explorations here.
-Either way it’s easy to find, beautiful to see and a truly wonderful cathedral in Europe.
+The cathedral is the centerpiece of the old town of Rouen and you can either start or end your explorations here.
+Either way, it’s easy to find, beautiful to see and a truly wonderful cathedral in Europe.
 If you want to avoid the crowds then I suggest heading either early in the morning, or late evening so you can have the cathedral to yourself (I suggest checking mass times too!).
 The cathedral itself is open from 9 am to 7 pm, so there is lots of time to explore.